smarthomerocks/TinyOWC/README.md

 ## Setting up WiFi

-When the Tiny-OWC controller is started for the first time (or if the flash has been erased) we need to configure the WiFi settings and bind the controller to your WiFi access point.
+When the Tiny-OWC controller is started for the first time (or if the flash-memory has been erased) we need to configure the WiFi settings and bind the controller to your WiFi access point.
 The Tiny-OWC will setup its own access point with a name like "Tiny-OWC_<some unique id>", connect to that access point using your computer or smartphone and visit the following address using a web browser [http://172.217.28.1/setup/config](http://172.217.28.1/setup/config).
 Choose your home access point among the detected access points on that page, enter Passphrase and click Apply.
-The device should now save your settings to flash and reboot, press the reset button on the TTGO controller if not.
+The device should now save your settings to flash-memory and reboot, press the reset button on the Tiny-OWC controller if not.

-## Erase flash
+## Erase flash-memory

 If the Tiny-OWC controller ever ends up in a bad state where just power-cycling does not help, you could erase all settings and the firmware by erasing the flash-memory on the controller.
 Connect the controller using a USB-cable to your computer and run: